KentaItakura/Explainable-AI-interpreting-the-classification-using-score-CAM/README.md

 [2] MATLAB documentation: "[Investigate Network Predictions Using Class Activation Mapping](https://jp.mathworks.com/help/deeplearning/ug/investigate-network-predictions-using-class-activation-mapping.html)"

 [3] Zhou, B., Khosla, A., Lapedriza, A., Oliva, A. and Torralba, A., 2016.
 Learning deep features for discriminative localization.
 In *Proceedings of the IEEE conference on computer vision and pattern recognition* (pp. 2921-2929).

+**The official implementation of Score-CAM is located [here](https://github.com/haofanwang/Score-CAM).**

 # Load Pretrained Network